-Brian McCall, Ph.D., is chancellor of the Texas State University System, the first university system established in Texas, comprising eight institutions with nearly 83,000 students and 15,000 faculty and staff.
+Brian McCall, Ph.D., is chancellor of the Texas State University System, the first university system established in Texas, comprising eight institutions with more than 84,000 students and 15,000 faculty and staff.

 Dr. McCall previously served in the Texas House of Representatives, first elected in 1991 to represent the areas of North Dallas, Frisco, Allen, and Plano.
 As a representative, he served as chairman of the House Calendars Committee and as a member of the Higher Education Committee.
 Texas Monthly named McCall one of the "10 Best" legislators of the 2009 session.

 McCall wrote and passed one of the largest tax-cut bills in the history of Texas and during his last session secured $5 million in funding for The University of Texas at Dallas' Center for Values and Medicine.
 Other legislative accomplishments include authoring and passing key bills in the areas of health care, biotechnology, high technology, identity theft, and tax and budget policy.

 McCall serves on the board of Legacy Texas Financial Group (NASDAQ: LTXB) and served as chairman of Texas' Council of Public University Presidents and Chancellors (CPUPC), a position to which he was elected by the state's 38 public university presidents and six chancellors.

 McCall was president of Westminster Capital Corporation, an investment firm focused on acquisitions primarily in software and technology.
 He and his brother, David, operate Snow Hill Farm north of Dallas.

 McCall holds a bachelor’s degree from Baylor University, a master’s degree from Southern Methodist University, spent a year as a visiting post-graduate student at Oxford University, and earned a doctor of philosophy degree from The University of Texas at Dallas.